imixs/open-bpmn-vscode-integration/QUICKSTARTGUIDE.md

 ## 2) The Extension Module

 The Extension Module is now the VS-Code Part.
 This module is responsible to build a .vsix extension file that can be installed in VS-Code.
 The project referes to the Webview module and provides the HTML page to show up the Digaram.

-This is part of the file `my-editor-provider.ts`
+### The Extension Editor Provider

+The file `my-editor-provider.ts` provides the webview which is loaded in an iframe of the VS Code frontend) via the custom editor provider:

 ```javascript
 import { GlspEditorProvider, GlspVscodeConnector } from '@eclipse-glsp/vscode-integration';